Jo Baker (singer): Performance and recording history

 Subsequent to leaving Stoneground in the early 1980s Baker performed locally, in San Francisco, for approximately a decade.
-She sang a variety of musical styles with others and with her own group, Jo Baker and The Boys, which she formed in 1981.Membership of Jo Baker and The Boys included keyboardist Kelly Jay Stephens, who became a member of a later version of Stoneground, and guitarist Paul Nichols.
+She sang a variety of musical styles with others and with her own group, Jo Baker and The Boys, which she formed in 1981.

 Illness and death

 In the 1990s, Baker's health began to fail, causing her to retire from music in 1992, at the age of 44.
 For two years prior to her death, she suffered from liver disease, from which she ultimately died.

 Baker died on November 11, 1996.
 At her request, she was cremated without ceremony, leaving a spouse, her siblings and her parents.